stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <pre><b> 'ne'</b>(I::AlgEtQIdl , J::AlgEtQIdl ) -> BoolElt</pre><pre><b> 'ne'</b>(I::AlgEtQIdl, S::AlgEtQOrd) -> BoolElt</pre><pre><b> 'ne'</b>(S::AlgEtQOrd,I::AlgEtQIdl) -> BoolElt</pre>
 Disequality testing.
 ## Coordinates with respect to the $\mathbb{Z}$-basis and inclusion
- Inclusion testing of elements, orders and ideals in a given fractional ideal is perfomed by multiplying by the `inclusion matrix`.
+ Inclusion testing of elements, orders and ideals in a given fractional ideal is performed by multiplying by the `inclusion matrix`.
 This matrix, which is stored in an attribute, is the inverse of the matrix with coefficients the $\mathbb{Z}$-basis of the order.
 If the output of the multiplication has integer coefficients then we have an inclusion.
  The same matrix can be used to obtain the coordinates of a sequence of elements with respect to the $\mathbb{Z}$-basis.
 <pre><b> AbsoluteCoordinates</b>(seq::SeqEnum[AlgEtQElt],I::AlgEtQIdl) -> SeqEnum</pre>
  Given a sequence of elements and a fractional ideal $I$, returns the sequence of coordinates of the elements with respect to the stored $\mathbb{Z}$-basis of $I$.